Monday Morning Mulling: April 2021 Challenge

 This month, we want to check if a pair of values are of the same category.

-To identify commonality in different values and distinct categories can sometimes be difficult.
-For instance, I came across a dataset that shows which social media channels certain SumProduct staff members use:
+Excel possess a challenge when it comes to categorical data.
+To identify commonality in different values within different categories can somewhat be difficult on occasion.
+For instance, I came across a dataset that shows which social media channels certain staff members use:

 Imagine that this data set goes on to for 1,000 rows.
-Using this data set as an example, how hard it is to identify if a pair of users have a common social media channel?
+Using this data set as a proxy, how hard it is to identify if a pair of users have a common social media channel?

 The challenge was “simply” this: could you write a formula to potentially create a list of pairs that use a common social media channel.
 This must be done in one cell.
 We even supplied a starter file for you!